-Jill has spent more than a decade immersed in digital publishing and storytelling with a focus on the global food system and how it intersects with our cultural traditions, ethics, diet preferences, health, and politics.
-Her work has been featured in The Huffington Post, MTV, and the Village Voice.
+Jill has spent more than a decade immersed in digital publishing and storytelling with a focus on the global food system and how it intersects with our cultural traditions, ethics, health, and politics.
+Her work has been featured in The Huffington Post, Medium, MTV, and the Village Voice.

 Vegan Formula One world champion Lewis Hamilton has just won the French Grand Prix.

 Hamilton secured pole position on Saturday, his third of the year.
 His Formula One record now stands at 75.